andhess/chargeAlgorithmsWeb/README.md

 #Use it Yourself

 This site can be easily used for any sort of individual or group project.
 To use, fork and get started.

+#To Do

+* make the sidenav float and highlight your current section
+* add my own content to it